 - Vanilla extract - for flavor

-- chocolate chips or bittersweet chocolate bar - in vegan baking I always recommend using Hu Kitchen products.
+- chocolate chips or bittersweet chocolate bar - in vegan baking I recommend using Hu Kitchen products.
 They're made with real ingredients, Oil-Free, Sugar-Free, Dairy-Free and perfect for Vegan and Paleo diets.
 Use the code IRYNA15 to get 15% off of all Hu Kitchen products.

 Nuts - feel free to experiment with different kind of nuts.
 Walnuts, Pistachios and Macadamia nuts are all great substitutes or additions to Pecans and Almonds.